Monday, September 5, 2016

 The girls are spending the night at my place this weekend, and I’m over here building furniture like IDGAF.

-(As featured on Buzzfeed, Elle Greece, Diply, How To Build It, Nouvelle Daily, Oh So Lovely Blog, List Inspired and Lighter Side of Real Estate)
+(As featured on Buzzfeed, Elle Greece, Diply, How To Build It, Nouvelle Daily, Oh So Lovely Blog, List Inspired, Roomed, and Lighter Side of Real Estate)

 I’m obsessed with all things Mid-Century modern, and when I saw this Co-Mod side table, I knew that I needed it in my life.
 But it was $345.
 And sold out.
 And $345.
 I felt like that needed to be mentioned twice.